AprilJauhal/GMPipe/README.md

     For Olfactory Receptors, including both the GN and PMLNPFIY motifs can also be used to define a "full-length" sequence, as these motifs are found on TM1 and TM7, respectively.

 Additional notes:
 Theoretically the two main scripts (how to run steps 3-4) can be run together through a master script, although the logistics of this may depend on your job scheduler.
 However, in my experience running the jobs as separate commands makes it easier to figure out if/where a step has stalled.
-GMPipe_start.sh and the snakemake pipeline are both restartable.
+Finally, both GMPipe_start.sh and the snakemake pipeline are restartable if interrupted.

 Troubleshooting: